extant1/training/README.md

 * Go to your life is feudal game directory and create a folder called 'mod' if this does not exist already.

+* After downloading/extracting the files rename the folder from training-master to training.
+(Unless you just want to change the exec command further on.)

 * Copy the 'training' folder into the 'mod' folder.

 * Open the console and type: